krotik/spieljunge/README.md

 <img src="/pics/spieljunge_000.jpg" height="300">

 6. It is now time to connect the display.
-Be sure to have to correct output on the Boost Step Up Module (between 6V and 7V).
+Be sure to have the correct output on the Boost Step Up Module (between 6V and 7V).
 You should now be able to see the Pi's output.

 <img src="/pics/spieljunge_004.jpg" height="300">